 Middle School is a wonderful period of transition as students grow into themselves and explore the world beyond themselves.
 The Austin Preparatory Middle School program seeks to engage each student’s heart and mind as they begin their Journey at Austin Prep.

 Austin celebrates persistence, determination, originality, individuality, and excellence.
-Our school community recognizes the significance of ongoing self-improvement and self-actualization and facilitates this awareness and development in and out of the classroom.
 On their Journey at Austin Prep, middle school students progress toward the ideal that scholarship, spirituality, and character are inseparable attributes of who they are.

 I invite you to explore these pages to learn more about the Austin Preparatory Middle School Program and, of course, to visit us on campus to experience it in action.

 Click here to access a printer-friendly version of the 2019 Middle School Strategic Plan Progress Report